-Led by the direction of board certified addictionologist, Dr. Akikur Reza Mohammad, M.D., Inspire Malibu provides a safe, supervised Opiate Detox Center environment for the sufferer of opiate addiction.
+Led by the direction of board certified addictionologist, Dr. Akikur Reza Mohammad, M.D., Inspire Malibu provides a safe, supervised Opiate Detox Center environment for the sufferers of opiate addiction.
 As an early pioneer, Dr. Mohammad has forged an intensive program, with Inspire Malibu becoming the Opiate Rehab treatment center of choice for those looking to cope with and overcome opiate withdrawal symptoms.
 We offer a safe, monitored and carefully managed opioid withdrawal treatment do those suffering from addiction to this class of drugs.

 No single treatment is appropriate for everyone.
 Matching treatment settings, interventions and services to an individual’s particular problems and needs is critical to his or her ultimate success in returning to productive functioning in the family, workplace, and society.

 It is estimated that almost 10% of the U.S. population will abuse opiates at some point in their lives.
 With OxyContin and Heroin abuse rates on a steady incline in many areas of the country, you may be surprised at the sheer amount of people in your community currently abusing opiate based drugs.
 According to ABC news, there are now more deaths caused from the misuse of opiate based prescription pills then result from car accidents each year.
 Also, opiates are not just being abused by poor socioeconomic areas like drug addictions of the past, but is being widely used in some of the most economically affluent areas as well.
 Opiate addiction does not discriminate on the basis of class or color and can be rampant in your neighborhood without you having the slightest idea.